globau/logbot/docs/CONTRIBUTING.md

 - run `./logbot-irc development` to start the irc server
 - run `./logbot-consumer development` to start the message->database consumer

-`dev-server` will automatically run `make` when web resources are updated.
+`dev-server` will automatically run `dev-make` when web resources are updated.
-If `dev-server` is not running you must run `make` manually.
-Some changes require a full rebuild of the resources with `make -B`.
+If `dev-server` is not running you must run `dev-make` manually.
+Some changes require a full rebuild of the resources with `dev-make -B`.

-Run `dev-precommit` before creating any pull requests; this will auto-format perl, sass, and javascript, and report possible perl or javascript issues.
+Run `dev-precommit` before creating any pull requests; this will auto-format perl, sass, and javascript, report possible perl or javascript issues, and run `dev-make -B`.